Kenshiro-28/MAGI/README.md

 ## Mission mode

-MAGI features a Mission mode that analyzes your query and generates an enhanced response based on a list of tasks that it automatically solves.
+MAGI features a Mission mode that runs autonomously and browses the Internet for up-to-date information.
 To enable Mission mode, type the letter **m** and press enter.
 The mission log will be saved in the file **mission_log.txt**.

 You can add useful information in the file **mission_data.txt**.
 This information will only be used if it is related to the current mission.